jason-erb/jason-erb.com/cv/jason-erb.md

 * **Skills:** SQL Server, Microsoft Analysis Services, OLAP, SQL, MDX, XML, ASP, JavaScript, HTML, CSS, Visual Basic, COM, XML, XSLT, Windows
 * Directed a team of developers: trained, delegated, instituted standards, and reviewed code.
 * Produced a commercial, web-based multi-dimensional data source browser and API.
-* Architected the database and web UI for an asset auditing/management application.
+* Architected the database and web UI for an asset auditing and management application.
 * Wrote and tested applications for Hotel Dieu Hospital and the Ministry of Health and Long-Term Care.

 ### **PROJECTS**

 #### **Om Language** | [**https://github.com/sparist/om**](https://github.com/sparist/Om)

 Creator of the Om Language, an experimental high-level, concatenative, functional, homoiconic programming language, written in C++, with minimal syntax (only three elements), prefix notation (whereby functions manipulate the remainder of the program itself), and a single “program” data type.
-A rewrite is in progress.

 #### **Om Tree** | [**https://gitlab.com/impossibilium/om-tree**](https://gitlab.com/impossibilium/om-tree)

-Creator of the Om Tree, an efficient associative array written in modern, portable C17 as a binary compact prefix tree with novel optimizations that allow it to significantly outperform std::map on most operations.
-It has [100% line, function, and branch unit test coverage](https://impossibilium.gitlab.io/om-tree/gcovr/index.html) and will be featured in the next version of the Om Language.
+Creator of the Om Tree, an efficient and robust (with [100% line, function, and branch unit test coverage](https://impossibilium.gitlab.io/om-tree/gcovr/index.html)) associative array written in modern, portable C17 as a binary compact prefix tree with novel optimizations that allow it to significantly outperform std::map on most operations.